Off-Highway Vehicle Registrations

 Registration funds also enable local, state and federal land managers to better manage our natural resources.

-Annually, this direct benefit to enthusiasts funds $1.5 million in trail opportunities and improvements.
+Annually, this direct benefit to enthusiasts funds over $4 million in trail opportunities and improvements.
 Read more about the OHV grants program.